matty271828/travelbot/README.md

 The core code includes the API contact and interpration of the JSON response, as well as use of threading in python to speed up run time.

 I then took a different route than the tutorial in the implementation of a trip planner.
 I have developed my own algorithm and automated running of the programme to search for cheap flights thorughout the year and send automated emails with good offers.
-(Please not development is still ongoing as of time of writing of this document).
+(Please note development is still ongoing as of time of writing of this document).